marcelauliano/MitoHiFi/README.md

 ### Manual installation - Dependencies

-All the software listes bellow have to be installed an exported to your PATH.
+All the software listed bellow have to be installed an exported to your PATH.
-MitoHifi.v2 was developed with the following software versions:
+MitoHifi.v2 was developed and tested with the following software versions:

-blast version 2.6.0
+Blast version 2.6.0
 [MitoFinder version 1.4](https://github.com/RemiAllio/MitoFinder)
 Biopython version 1.78
 Pandas version 1.1.3